Melifarro19/Valeria-Dzhukich-Portfolio/README.md

 2. Analyse data on student balance changes pulled from the DB and discuss possible issues with data engineers and DB owners.
 3. Visualise all the data and draw conclusions.

+#### Solution
+I worked with two DBs, `CLASSES` and `PAYMENTS`, and wrote an CTE to get all the data that I needed for the analysis.
+Here are the stept to writing the final query:
+- Pull the first transaction date for each student
+- Create a list of all dates for the required period
+- Pull a list of all dates for each student that are relevant to keep track of their balance
+- Find all balance changes for each student on each day
+-

 ## CONTACTS
 - Email: valeria.chizh@gmail.com